Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Results and discussions

 A steadily emitting point source yields $\Delta \approx 140$, which is not able to reduce the tension between \ic{} and \kmn{} compared to the case of a diffuse source.
 This is in disagreement with \cite{titans}, in which it is suggested that a steady PS may partially alleviate the tension.
 We find increasing tension using the criterion in \cref{eq:bayes-D1D2}, while in \cite{titans} a different approach is used, namely, the tension is quantified by comparing with a hypothetical dataset of zero events at both IceCube and KM3NeT (see Sec.
 III.C of Ref.~\cite{titans}).

-A diffuse UHE neutrino source, possibly localized in energy due to dark matter decay~\cite{Borah:2025igh,Kohri:2025bsn,Jho:2025gaf}, gives $\Delta \approx 67$, showing similar tension to a diffuse flux, as discussed in \cref{sec:Diffuse}.
-A transient PS emitting throughout the exposure of \kmn{}, like the one considered in \cite{Shimoda:2024qzw}, gives $\Delta \approx 11$, reducing the tension by a factor of about 12 compared to the steady point source. \cref{tab:summary} summarizes these cases and their Bayes factor values.
+A diffuse UHE neutrino source, with a spectrum localized in energy, due for instance to dark matter decay~\cite{Borah:2025igh,Kohri:2025bsn,Jho:2025gaf}, gives $\Delta \approx 67$, showing similar tension to the case of the diffuse flux discussed in \cref{sec:Diffuse}.
+A transient PS emitting throughout the exposure of \kmn{}, like the one considered in \cite{Shimoda:2024qzw}, gives $\Delta \approx 12$, reducing the tension by a factor of about 12 compared to the steady point source. \cref{tab:summary} summarizes these cases and their Bayes factor values.